No Widgets found in the Sidebar

 Hiking in snow is a vastly different experience than trekking in warm weather.
 The cold, wet environment presents unique challenges that require specific footwear considerations.
 Here’s a breakdown of the key factors to keep in mind:

-Read Post hiking in colorado springs
+Read Post hiking denali

 1. Cold and Wet Conditions